araminian/networking-in-go/chapter3/README.md

 `context.Err()` returns the error that caused the context to be canceled. `context.DeadlineExceeded` is a constant that is returned when the context is canceled due to a deadline being exceeded.

 `context.WithDeadline` returns a `context.Context` and a `context.CancelFunc`.
 We can call the `CancelFunc` to cancel the context.

+We can pass the `context` to multiple dialers, and cancel all the calls at the same time by calling the `CancelFunc`.
+An example is, we need get a file from multiple servers, so we use multiple dialers to get the file from each server.
+If one of the dialers gets the file, we can cancel the other dialers.
+Check `TestDialContextCancelFanOut` for more details.